OpenSwitchNOS/openswitch-ops-switchd-p4switch-plugin/README.md

 - L3 LAG interfaces
 - L3 unicast static and dynamic routing (default VRF)
 - ECMP support
+- VLAN interface

 TODO List:
 ----------
 This is a list of things that belong to supported features, but not done yet.
 Look for XXX or TODO comments in the code for detail information.
-- LAG hash selection
+- LAG hash key selection
-- ECMP hash selection
+- ECMP hash key selection
 - Expose learnt MACs to upport layers
 - Support native-tagged modes on a trunk port, currently only native-untagged is supported
 - Make-before-brake logic should be used when converting a single port to LAG
-- VLAN interface
 - Sub-interfaces